Skip to Main Content

 With hard work and determination, she adjusted to a new country, culture and language with help wherever she could find it.
 And in the end, she excelled.

-Jimenez completed her undergraduate nursing degree
+Jimenez completed her

 in 3½ years, passed the national licensing exam and is working as a nurse at Mary Immaculate Nursing/Restorative Center in Lawrence.